Ministering to the MUF Community

 supporting the membership and committees, but not the web site proper.

-Oversees administration of our website, web committee handles the web site proper, including design, content, and maintenance.
+Oversees and handles the MUF web site, including design, content, and maintenance.

 WELCOMING AND MEMBERSHIP COMMITTEE